 “Do you feel Curious today, well, do you, punk?”

-The New ABC is all about supporting you and your team to rediscovering, practise and develop this innate skill and boost the other ones.
+The New ABC is all about supporting you and your team to rediscover, practise and develop this innate skill and boost the other ones.
 That’s the good news: we all were curious once.
 We just need to unleash it again.
 This is in particular true for anyone dealing with challenges related to change and transitions e.g. towards more sustainable (business) models.
 Interested, or should I say, curious?
 Read on

 Curiosity is the mother of all progress

 Why am I focusing on curiosity and not “creativity” or “innovation”?
 Because these are simply applied versions of what progress is really about.
 It’s what made early humanoids leave caves.
 You first need to wonder before you start any wandering journey.
 And let’s hope it never ends.

 In short, curiosity, together with its cousins critical thinking and creativity, means to not take information, problems or opportunities at face value but to investigate and wonder why things are as they are, and don;t stop there!
 This is merely the starting point to make new connections to change what you don’t like.
 Most professional and educational incentives do not encourage deep questions, certainly not as opposed to quick, seemingly sure answers and ‘solutions’.

 I can tell you this, 80% of ‘solutions’ don’t solve the actual problem or are an answer to a wrong question.

 That all people are valued on how inquisitive they are more so than being judged by their ability to only reproduce things that we know .
 This dream may perhaps not seem very ambitious, but I will be happy if we achieve this.
 If you honestly look at what mindset is currently dominant, you will see that we have a LONG way to go.
 “Critical thinking” is not enough.